From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling: Discussion

 We have explored here the dynamics of cellular adhesion and engulfment of soft objects, whereby the mechanism of the self-organization of the protrusive forces of actin polymerization is through curved membrane protein complexes (CMC).
 Curved membrane proteins that recruit actin polymerization were shown to drive cellular protrusions during cell adhesion and migration \cite{begemann2019mechanochemical,wu2025wave,sadhu2023minimal}.
 This mechanism was previously shown to explain how cells phagocytose rigid objects \cite{sadhu2023theoretical}, and here we explored this mechanism when the engulfed object is flexible.

+Our theoretical model of phagocytosis goes beyond passive models of engulfment driven purely by adhesion \cite{tollis2010zipper}, by describing the role of active cytoskeletal forces.
+A previous work that included active cytoskeletal forces \cite{zhang2024signaling} also found engulfment rate that diminishes when the target is softer, due to the target deformation affecting the cell's ability to spread by adhesion and random active force.
+In our model we provide an explicit mechanism that explains how the target deformation affects the organization of the cell's cytoskeleton, by coupling the recruitment of actin polymerization to the shape of the cell and the target, through curvature-sensitive membrane protein complexes.

 Our model predicts that as function of the stiffness or membrane tension of the engulfed vesicle, there are distinct dynamical phases: While a stiff object is engulfed, a softer object will be spontaneously pushed away until it detaches.
-The softest objects get partially engulfed, which we expect in reality to result in a piece getting "bitten" off (trogocytosis).
-The theoretical model explains the origin of these dynamical phases as arising due to the feedback between the deformations of the engulfed object, and the orientation of the active forces exerted by the cell's leading edge.
-Comparing to experiments of immune cells engulfing artificial vesicles or cancer cells, we validate the predicted relation between engulfment dynamics and the mechanical deformability of the target.
+The softest objects get partially engulfed, which we expect in reality to result in a piece getting ``bitten" off (trogocytosis).
+The theoretical model explains the origin of these dynamical phases as arising due to the feedback between the deformations of the engulfed object, and the orientation of the active forces exerted by the cell's leading edge, due to the curvature-activity coupling.
+Comparing to experiments of in-vivo epithelial phagocytosis of apoptotic cells and artificial beads, as well as in-vitro immune cells engulfing artificial vesicles or cancer cells, we validate the predicted relation between engulfment dynamics and the mechanical deformability of the target.
+Crucially, the experiments validate the theoretically calculated ``pushing" phase, which was predicted and observed to emerge at intermediate target stiffness.

+Here we show that epithelial cells selectively push soft versus stiff targets prior to engulfment.
+In the context of apoptotic target clearance by epithelial cells, this increased pushing of apoptotic targets thereby facilitates a cooperative clearance that reduces the overall time it takes for epithelial cells to remove apoptotic cells from the tissue \cite{hoijman2021cooperative}.
+Furthermore, our data suggest that local tissue geometry can modulate these mechanically driven outcomes, as confinement by neighbouring cells promotes engulfment of otherwise displaceable soft targets.
+The observed dependence of phagocyte dynamics on target stiffness is particularly intriguing considering mechanical changes that accompany apoptosis.
+During apoptosis progression, mechanical structures within the cell are modified, leading to changes in cortical tension, cytoskeletal organization and cellular stiffness \cite{Pelling2009,VanderMeeren2020}.
+Our results raise the possibility that such mechanical remodelling is not merely a consequence of cell death but can actively influence how dying cells are handled by phagocytic cells.

+Our theoretical results offer an explanation of the lower rates of successful engulfment observed for soft beads \cite{beningo2002fc,Vorselen2020_nat_comm,settle2024beta2}, in agreement with our simulation results (Fig.\ref{fig:kappa_transition_part1}).
+Similarly, red-blood cells were observed to be phagocytosed more easily, and even overriding the ``self"-signal, when rigidified \cite{sosale_2015_cell}.
+The model results give insight into the observed dependence of engulfment and trogocytosis on cell membrane tension \cite{rollins2025target} and rigidity \cite{shen2025trogocytosis}.

 Note that our model predicts that successful engulfment of soft targets is facilitated by the cell employing weaker cytoskeletal forces (Fig.\ref{fig:passive}).
 Altogether, these results suggest possible future interventions to enhance or inhibit phagocytosis and trogocytosis based on the interplay between the target's stiffness and the protrusive activity of the engulfing cell.